hackclub/hackclub/workshops/personal_website/README.md

    ![](img/c9_setup_email.png)

 2. You'll get an invitation to join Hack Club on Cloud9 in your inbox.
-Click the link in the invite and you'll see this screen:.
+Click the link in the invite and you'll see this screen:

    ![](img/c9_start_signup.png)